 Bartsch didn’t offer any predictions for tonight’s game, except to say she’s excited, mostly for the team.

-And Thursday’s matches gave a little preview of that ball control.
+Thursday’s matches gave a little preview of that ball control.
 There were quite a few long rallies, and tonight, with the teams a bit more evenly matched, we should be in for a great show.

 After matches, when the teams and coaches funnel through and shake hands, Bartsch said she often has to deal with the opposing team’s coaches failing to acknowledge her, perhaps assuming she’s a member of the stats squad or something.
-We hope tonight, whether the ‘Eaters win or lose, coaching a team to a national championship match is enough to gain some respect for a very talented and knowledgeable young woman coaching men's volleyball at the highest collegiate level.
+We hope tonight, whether the ‘Eaters win or lose, coaching a team to the national championship match is enough to gain some respect for a very talented and knowledgeable young woman coaching men's volleyball at the highest collegiate level.

 Correction: In the original version of this article, VBM stated at Bartsch is the only former Division I female volleyball player now coaching men's Division I volleyball.
 Cassie Crumal, a setter for William and Mary from 2007-2010, is a co-head coach for the men's volleyball team at Lees-McRae, a Division I program in Banner Elk, N.C.
 We apologizing for leaving Crumal out of our analysis.